What is Art Therapy?

 - Is physical proof of our internal experiences

-- Externalization of experience helps clients detach from their problems (cathartic & reduces self-stigma and shame)
+- Externalization of experiences helps clients detach from their problems (cathartic & reduces self-stigma and shame)

-- Can look at issues from an observational perspective
+- Helps to look at issues from an observational perspective